Colindale tube station: History

 Colindale tube station was severely damaged during The Blitz.
 At 8:45 pm on 25 September 1940 the station was hit by a large bomb.
 Two trains with a total of 400 people on board were at the station at the time of the explosion, and 13 people were killed.
 Nine rescue parties worked through the night to rescue the survivors, and the station was visited on 26 September by King George VI and Queen Elizabeth.
+A plaque in the ticket hall notes the event.

 The simple temporary timber structure erected after the bombing actually lasted longer than the original building as it was not replaced until 1962 when a new building was constructed incorporating shops.
+As part of the removal of Colindale Station House in the mid 2010s, the 1962 building was reclad.

+Station rebuild

+Since 2010, over 6,000 homes have been built in Colindale, including the redevelopment of the Hendon Police College.
+Barnet Council noted in 2019 that the use of the station had risen by 88% since 2009, and the population of Colindale ward had grown by 70%.
+Areas around the station were planned for substantial redevelopment, with over 10,000 new homes.

+As part of the regeneration, agreement was reached between Barnet Council, Transport for London, property developers and the HM Government Levelling Up Fund to fund a new station building along with step-free access, built at a cost of £30 million.
+Designed by BDP, the design was inspired by the Hendon Aerodrome, which closed in the 1960s.
+The new station building would replace the 1960s ticket hall, albeit located over the tracks rather than built to the side, as at present.
+Two large towers with 300 new homes will also be built directly adjacent to the new station building.

+Consultation took place in 2018, with planning approval for the new station building in 2019.
+Funding approval from HM Government was received in January 2024.
+In February 2024, it was announced that the station would close temporarily from Friday 7 June 2024 until December 2024 to allow construction work to take place.
+The station reopened in December 2024 after completion of phase 1 – the staircase was reconstructed but the new entrance remains incomplete.

 Attractions

 The Royal Air Force Museum London is a popular destination for travellers going to Colindale.
-The museum is located about ten minutes by foot from the station.
+Located on the site of the former Hendon Aerodrome, the museum is around a ten minutes walk from the station.

-The British Library Newspaper Library was situated at Colindale until 2013.
-Colindale tube station was also a popular destination for travellers intending to reach the shopping centre Oriental City up until its closure.
+The British Library Newspaper Library was situated in Colindale until 2013.
+The Colindale tube station was also a popular destination for travellers intending to reach the shopping centre of Oriental City up until its closure.